 - practical hand skills and good hand-eye coordination

-- the ability to work as part of a multidisciplinary team
+- the ability to work alone and as part of a multidisciplinary team

 - leadership skills